Welcome to Trip Reports

 The markers are colour coded by difficulty: pink = beginner, teal = intermediate, blue = advanced, and orange = expert.

 When you click on a marker, you will see information about that route in a column on the left.
 You can quickly see the location, type, length and difficulty of the trip.
 There is also a link for you to click to read the full report.

 To see all the reports, click the button in the top left corner.
 From here, you can filter the Trip Reports by type.
 For example, you could uncheck all types except for Flatwater Canoeing – this would show you trip reports for Flatwater canoeing only.

 Filter Trip Reports by Specific Criteria

-In the example on the left, we are filtering for all trip reports that match the following criteria:
+In the example below, we are filtering for all trip reports that match the following criteria:

 How to Read a Trip Report

 Each trip report follows a very similar template.
 This makes it easy to find the information you need, every time.